steven-shoff/steven-shoff.github.io/_posts/ml/2017-12-01-classifier_lda.md

 ---
 layout: post
-title: "QDA Classifier"
+title: "LDA Classifier"
 modified:
-categories: blog
+categories: ml
 excerpt:
 tags: []
 images:
-date: 2017-12-02T15:39:55-04:00
+date: 2017-12-01T15:39:55-04:00
-modified: 2017-12-03T14:19:19-04:00
+modified: 2017-12-02T14:19:19-04:00
 ---

-## Method:       Quadratic Discriminant Analysis
+## Method:       Linear Discriminant Analysis

 Types:        Supervised Learning - Classifier

 Requirement:  Training Instances with labels

-QDA is a classifier with quadratic decision surface.
-It performed supervised learning by projecting input data into a quadratic subspace with direction which maximize distances between classes
+LDA is a classifier with linear decision surface.
+It performed supervised learning by projecting input data into a linear subspace with direction which maximize distances between classes.

 In this example, we will use 'digit' dataset in sklearn as training and test data.
 For giving simple tutorials to beginners in ML, we will pick digit '1' and '7' only.